 To avoid confusion, it should be mentioned that there is also a Medicaid Waiver in South Dakota called the HOPE Waiver, which provides similar, but not identical services.
 One cannot simultaneously receive assistance from both programs.

-Personal Care is open to anyone over the age of 18 who is qualified for Medicaid and found to be medically in need of assistance.
+Personal Care Services is open to anyone over the age of 18 who is qualified for Medicaid and found to be medically in need of assistance.

-An applicant’s countable resources, excluding the value of one’s home, given the equity value is under $636,000, must be no greater than $2,000.
+An applicant’s countable resources, excluding the value of one’s home, given the equity value is under $688,000, must be no greater than $2,000.
 Also excluded are a single vehicle, personal items, and home furnishings.
-Married applicants’ asset limit is $3,000 (in 2022).
+Married applicants’ asset limit is $3,000 (in 2023).

-Candidates who would otherwise qualify, but have incomes and resources in excess of these limits might consider working with a Medicaid planning professional to help them gain eligibility.
+Candidates who would otherwise qualify but have incomes and resources in excess of these limits might consider working with a Medicaid planning professional to help them gain eligibility.
 There are several types of Medicaid planners, some offer free assistance and others provide fee-based services.
 Learn more about Medicaid planning here.

+Services are only provided during weekday work hours, and most program participants have primary caregivers supporting them outside that time frame.
 This program limits the annual hours of personal care any one Medicaid beneficiary can receive to 500 hours.
-This is approximately 10 hours / week.
+This is approximately 10 hours a week.

-To begin the application process, one can use the online referral form available on the Department of Social Services website.
-Alternatively, one can call the SD Long Term Services and Supports line at 1-866-854-5465.
+To begin the application process, one can use the online referral form available on the Department of Human Services website.
+Alternatively, one can call the South Dakota Long Term Services and Supports line at 866-854-5465.